ucb-urban-informatics/Assignment_1/README.md

 - `share` should be the proportion of total stations that are missing. e.g. `[number of csvs missing]/[number_of_stations]` (for 'number_of_stations' it should be `0`).

 #### ***B.2.5 Copy your Files to a New Folder [OPTIONAL]**
-- In order to avoid overwriting your files, you'll copy the CSVs to a new directory.
+- To avoid overwriting your files, you'll copy the CSVs to a new directory.
-- You can use the code below to create a new `2025-01/`, and move all of the 'csvs' to it.
+- You can use the code below to create a new `csvs_202501/`, and copy all of the 'csvs' to it.

 ```
 import shutil